NafeesaHasan22/Applied-Statistics-Data-Visualization/ASDV_ReadMe.txt

 3. Customizable views to facilitate in-depth analysis.

 Fields Included:
-1. Nafeesa Hasan Shaik Khaja Nagoor.pbix - The Power BI file containing the dashboard.
+1. Global Economic Dashboard.pbix - The Power BI file containing the dashboard.
-2. Nafeesa Hasan Shaik Khaja Nagoor.pdf - A comprehensive report detailing the dashboard's design, methodology, and critical evaluation.
+2. A comprehensive report detailing the dashboard's design, methodology, and critical evaluation.

 Software/Tools Used:
 Power BI for data visualisation.